 Scenario 8 - Extended Evaluation, Win Objection, Pass Contention - In this case, the application fails one or more aspects of the Initial Evaluation.
 The applicant is eligible for and requests an Extended Evaluation for the appropriate elements.
 Here, the application passes the Extended Evaluation.
 During the objection filling period, an objection is filed on one of the four enumerated grounds by an objector with standing.
 The objection is heard by a dispute resolution service provider panel that finds in favor of the applicant.
 However, there are other applications for the same or a similar gTLD string, so there is contention.
-In this case, the applicant prevails over other applications in the contention resolution procedure, the applicant can enter into a registry agreement, and the applied-for gTLD.
+In this case, the applicant prevails over other applications in the contention resolution procedure, the applicant can enter into a registry agreement, and the application can proceed toward delegation of the applied-for gTLD.